pierrefrancois/apero/README.md

 ### Apero
-Tool to invite friends to events by mail, WhatsApp, etc... in several languages
+Tool to invite friends to events by mail, WhatsApp, SMS, etc... in several languages